greyscalepress/interview-project/content/interviews/0-bio-elements.md

 March: running *BookLab* workshop at Fahrenheit39, Ravenna. – Editing the *Manifestos For The Internet Age* reader. –
 June: attending WordCamp Lyon –
-NIFFF, creating an interactive installation with HE-Arc (Kinetoscope). –
+NIFFF, creating an interactive installation for NIFFF and HE-Arc (Kinetoscope). –
 Autumn: working on the KinoGeneva website with Julien Roby.

 **2016:**